 Keep in mind that large tree branches hanging near your property – around the windows, driveway, and roof – will become weighed down with ice and snow.
 Eventually, they can break due to the weight, crashing down onto your car, roof, or windows, breaking them in the process.
 Due yourself a favor and trim the branches before the first snowfall, and you won’t be worrying about additional holiday expenses every time it snows.

 Did you know that running your ceiling fans will help to keep your home warm?
 Every fan switch will allow you to reverse the blades’ rotation, pushing heated air down and circulating it throughout the room.
 Statistics have shown that doing this instead of turning on the furnace can save 10% on the heating bill!

 5. Turn Down Water Heater

-Yes this sounds crazy, but many installers set conventional water heaters at 140 degrees Farenheit, which provides more steam than the household really needs.
+Yes, this sounds crazy, but many installers set conventional water heaters at 140 degrees Fahrenheit, which provides more steam than the household really needs.
 But lowering the temperature yourself to 120 degrees can actually reduce the water heating costs from 6 to 10 percent.

 Using tankless water heaters is another option, but one that is also more costly.
 But if you notice any signs that your current unit is reaching the end of its life, it is something to consider if your family uses significant amounts of hot water.